 About the Program.

 Project ECHO® Ontario: Epilepsy Across the Lifespan is a technology-enabled, collaborative, CPD-accredited learning program that partners community health care providers and epilepsy specialists to enhance care for children, adolescents and adults living with epilepsy.
-Our epilepsy interdisciplinary team connects with providers in communities across Ontario via one-to-many videoconferencing for TeleECHO® sessions, usually held over the lunch hour.
+Our epilepsy interdisciplinary team connects with providers in communities across Ontario via videoconferencing for TeleECHO® sessions, usually held over the lunch hour.
 Sessions can be accessed from a smart device or laptop from anywhere with an internet connection, for ease of participation.
 The format of the TeleECHO® session leverages interactive case-based learning, with de-identified cases presented by community health care providers.
-The session closes with a quick 10-minute didactic talk delivering relevant clinical pearls on a topic of interest.
+The session begins with a quick 10-minute didactic talk delivering relevant clinical pearls on a topic of interest.

 About Epilepsy Genetics.

 Epilepsy is a clinically heterogeneous disease with diverse aetiologies.
 Advances in molecular genetics over the last ten years have led to an explosion of novel genes implicated in monogenic and complex genetic epilepsies.
 Therefore, genetic testing now has become a critical part of the diagnostic evaluation of adults and children with epilepsy to identify genetic epilepsy syndromes, guide treatment, optimize genetic counseling, and bring closure and peace of mind to the families of those with a genetic disease whether treatable or not.